Suffolk Life

-Suffolk Life, based in Ipswich, Suffolk, is a British pensions administrator.
-It mainly provides the administration of self-invested personal pensions (SIPPs), and personal pensions for private funds and self-invested funds of third party providers.
-Suffolk Life is a non-advice pension provider and is well known for commercial property expertise.
+Suffolk Life was a British pensions administrator based in Ipswich, Suffolk.
+It mainly provided the administration of self-invested personal pensions (SIPPs), and personal pensions for private funds and self-invested funds of third party providers.
+Suffolk Life was a non-advice pension provider and was well known for commercial property expertise.

 The company was acquired by the Curtis Banks Group plc for £45 million from Legal & General on 25 May 2016.
 The brand aligned with Curtis Banks in 2018 and was completely replaced by the parent Curtis Banks brand and identity in 2019.

 History

 Suffolk Life was established in 1971 by a group of solicitors, with the aim of allowing commercial property to be purchased using pension funds.
 The business was founded by Alan Catchpole, and then taken over by his son, Henry Catchpole, who held the role of managing director from 1997 until 2010.

 One of the company's early focuses was SSAS (Small Self Administered Scheme) administration, however in 2006 Suffolk Life sold this book of business to Mattioli Woods, a specialist pensions consultancy, to focus on the administration of self-invested personal pensions (SIPPs).
 Suffolk Life's first SIPP product (The Suffolk Life SIPP), launched in 1996, was written as an insurance contract by Suffolk Life Annuities Limited, an insurance company within the Suffolk Life group.

 In 2007 The Suffolk Life SIPP closed to new business.
 Suffolk Life launched a new product, the MasterSIPP - a self-invested personal pension allowing more flexibility concerning the self-investment of protected rights.

-2010 saw the introduction of the SimSIPP - a product aimed at those investors and advisers who would deal solely with one investment manager.
-They currently have partnerships with several investment managers.
+2010 saw the introduction of the SimSIPP - a product aimed at those investors and advisers who dealt solely with one investment manager.
+They then had partnerships with several investment managers.

 Suffolk Life introduced the SmartSIPP in 2011 - a platform-based self-invested personal pension (SIPP) allowing access to funds within selected platforms and a stockbroker.

-Suffolk Life provides third-party administration services for self-invested pensions for the following:
+Suffolk Life provided third-party administration services for self-invested pensions for: